-Effluent decontamination systems are critical to the safe operation of a contained facility because microorganisms can easily find their way into waste liquids.
-Disinfectants are toxic too, so what is the best way to manage it?
+Effluent decontamination systems are critical to the safe operation of a contained facility.
+Microorganisms can easily find their way into waste liquids and disinfectants are toxic, so what is the best way to manage it?
 Astell's Paul Birchmore explains

 Microbiological containment laboratories across Europe (government, healthcare or pharmaceutical production facilities) must meet the requirements of the Biological Agents Directive, and in the UK this means complying with the Control of Substances Hazardous to Health (COSHH) Regulations.
 For those unfamiliar with containment levels, these are summarised in Table 1.

 Whatever containment level is in force, there is always a potential risk for release of active agents into the environment.
 Since microorganisms can easily find their way into waste liquids, decontamination of effluent prior to discharge is crucial.